Methylergonovine Maleate Injection

 On This Page

 Methylergonovine Maleate Injection Description

-Methylergonovine Maleate Injection, USP is a semi-synthetic ergot alkaloid used for the prevention and control of postpartum hemorrhage.
+Methylergonovine maleate is a semi-synthetic ergot alkaloid used for the prevention and control of postpartum hemorrhage.

-Methylergonovine Maleate Injection, USP is available in sterile ampuls of 1 mL, containing 0.2 mg methylergonovine maleate for intramuscular or intravenous injection.
+Methylergonovine Maleate Injection is a clear, colorless, sterile solution available in 1 mL single dose vials, containing methylergonovine maleate 0.2 mg for intramuscular or intravenous injection.